MaxLeiter/maxleiter.com/posts/pin-dependencies.md

 You may have noticed npm and yarn generate `package-lock.json` and `yarn.lock` when you run `npm i` and `yarn`, respectively.
 The lockfiles allow every version of every sub-dependency to be pinned, while modifying the package.json only guarantees we pin the immediate dependency (which may not pin its own dependencies).

 One problem with relying on lockfiles is that they and their semantics are confusing.
-In my experience, many new-to-npm users expect `npm i` to function like `npm ci`, and are unaware of the differences. `npm i` is based on the `node_modules` folder, and will actually add dependencies in node_modules to your package.json if they're not present.
-This means you can remove the line in your package.json, run `npm i`, and the dependency will re-appear.
+In my experience, many new-to-npm users expect `npm i` to function like `npm ci`, and are unaware of the differences. `npm i` can update `package-lock.json`, whereas `npm ci` will only read from it.

 > Tip: You almost always want to use `npm ci`